Suxesiv/thumbnail/README.md

 <img src="<?= $thumbSrc ?>">
 ```

-If you don't like the thumbnails try a diffrent mode:
+If you don't like the thumbnails try a different mode:

 ```php
 <?php